-With this blog post, however, we will try to come up with in-depth answers to questions like: What is omnichannel?
-And how to create a successful omnichannel strategy?
+With this blog post, however, we will try to come up with an in-depth answer to the question: What is omnichannel?

 Much more than a buzzword

-The concept of omnichannel is not just a modern buzzword - it marks a significant shift within sales and marketing.
+The concept of omnichannel is not just a modern buzzword - it marks a significant change within sales and marketing.
 Today, customers can interact with businesses through different channels - in physical stores, on webshops, through mobile apps, catalogs, or on social media.
-They can also access these channels from different devices, such as via a computer or a mobile phone.
+They can also access these channels from different devices, such as computers or mobile phones.
 With a presence on various channels and devices, it is possible to improve the customer experience and reach a broader range of potential customers.

 The focal point is to coordinate processes and technologies across channels to provide the customer with a consistent, seamless, and relatable customer experience.